 Your payment history gets reported to the credit bureaus, and a lower credit utilization figure could help build your credit score.

 If you’re carrying a balance, you’re charged interest daily on your balance.
-So, a lower balance by making an early payment means you’ll be paying less on interest fees.
+So, lowering your balance by making an early payment means you’ll be paying less in interest.

 Another reason why it’s a good idea to pay your credit card before the payment date is that it increases your available credit.
 If you were planning to make a major purchase on your card, you’ll usually have to spend within the credit available.